lwhorton/lwhorton.github.io/_posts/2019-09-15-best-talks-of-strangeloop-2019.md

 Emery Berger from the CS department at UMass Amherst shared some fascinating work on program optimization at the system level.
-He points out how it is essentially impossible to profile code in a straightforward way given todays processors and compilers.
+He points out how it is essentially impossible to profile code in a straightforward way given today's processors and compilers.
 Everything from measuring performance to tracing the true impact of a code change is ripe with pitfalls and complexities.
 The presentation is example driven, and introduces his research teams' tools